-- 1. Level I quoted prices in active markets for identical assets or liabilities. - 2.
-Level II inputs other than quoted prices included within Level I that are observable for the instrument, either directly (i.e., as prices) or indirectly (i.e., derived from prices). - 3.
-Level III inputs for instrument that are not based on observable market data (unobservable inputs).
+- Level I quoted prices in active markets for identical assets or liabilities. - 2.
+Level II inputs other than quoted prices included within Level I that are observable for the instrument, either directly (i.e., as prices) or indirectly (i.e., derived from prices). - Level III inputs for instrument that are not based on observable market data (unobservable inputs).

+As of December 31, 2023, the Company did not have any financial assets and liabilities measured at fair value within the fair value hierarchy noted above.
 As of December 31, 2022, the Company did not have any financial assets and liabilities measured at fair value except for contingent consideration balances which are classified as Level 3 financial instruments.
 A description of the related valuation process and a sensitivity analysis are included in Note 5.
-As of December 31, 2021, the Company did not have any financial assets and liabilities measured at fair value within the fair value hierarchy noted above.

-As of December 31, 2022, and 2021 the carrying amounts of cash and cash equivalents, trade and other receivables, and trade and other payables, deferred consideration reflected in the consolidated statement of financial position are reasonable estimates of fair value in view of the nature of these instruments or the relatively short period of time between the origination of the instruments and their expected realization.
-There were no transfers into or out of any classification of financial instruments in the periods presented.
+As of December 31, 2023, and 2022 the carrying amounts of cash and cash equivalents, trade and other receivables, and trade and other payables, deferred consideration reflected in the consolidated statement of financial position are reasonable estimates of fair value in view of the nature of these instruments or the relatively short period of time between the origination of the instruments and their expected realization.